-The storage array is the backbone of the modern business storage environment.
-Arrays have evolved into different designs for enterprise, midrange and small business environments, and offer a wide-range of data protection and high-availability features.
-They contain controllers -- the brains of the system -- that provide a level of abstraction between the operating system and physical drives.
-A controller has the ability to access copies of data across physical devices, and can take the form of a PCI or PCI Express card designed to support a specific drive format such as Serial Advanced Technology Attachment (SATA) or Serial-Attached SCSI (SAS).
+They also contain controllers -- the brains of the system -- that provide a level of abstraction between the operating system (OS) and physical drives.
+A controller has the ability to access copies of data across physical devices and can take the form of a Peripheral Component Interconnect (PCI) or PCI Express (PCIe) card designed to support a specific drive format, such as Serial Advanced Technology Attachment (SATA) or Serial-Attached SCSI (SAS).
 Newer flash systems also support non-volatile memory express (NVMe) drives.

 Storage arrays and flash storage

-An enterprise-level storage array is for configurations that contain hundreds of servers.
+An enterprise-level storage array is designed for configurations that contain hundreds of servers.
 It can process server compute power to handle huge amounts of data transactions per second.
-A midsize or low-end storage array is a stripped down version for environments with only a few servers.
+A midsize or low-end storage array is a stripped-down version for environments with only a few servers.